isomorphic-git/isomorphic-git/README.md

 Isomorphic-git aims for 100% interoperability with the canonical git implementation.
 This means it does all its operations by modifying files in a ".git" directory just like the git you are used to.
 The included `isogit` CLI can operate on git repositories on your desktop or server.

-Unlike earlier git-in-js solutions that were hypermodular, `isomorphic-git` aims to be a complete solution with no assembly required.
+`isomorphic-git` aims to be a complete solution with no assembly required.
-The [high-level API](#high-level-git-api) is a [fluent](https://en.wikipedia.org/wiki/Fluent_interface) interface modeled after the git CLI and should feel natural to read and write.
-However, one size does not always fit.
-That's why `isomorphic-git` also has a [layered API](#lower-level-api) that frees you to build a solution using only the exact features you need.
+I've tried carefully to design the API so it is easy to use all the features, without paying a penalty in bundle size.
+By providing functionality as separate functions instead of an object oriented API, code bundlers like Webpack will only include the functionality your application actually uses.
+(Or at least that's the goal.)

+I am working on adding type definitions so you can enjoy static type-checking and intelligent code completion in editors like [CodeSandbox](https://codesandbox.io).

 <hr>